huggingface/diffusers/docs/source/en/api/pipelines/marigold.md

 In this example, the nose tip almost certainly has a point on the surface, in which the surface normal vector points straight at the viewer, meaning that its coordinates are `[0, 0, 1]`.
 This vector maps to the RGB `[128, 128, 255]`, which corresponds to the violet-blue color.
-Similarly, a surface normal on the cheek in the right part of the image has a large `X` component, which increases red hue.
+Similarly, a surface normal on the cheek in the right part of the image has a large `X` component, which increases the red hue.
-Points on the shoulders pointing up with large `Y` promote green color.
+Points on the shoulders pointing up with a large `Y` promote green color.

 ### Speeding up inference

-The above quick start snippets are already optimized for speed: they load the LCM checkpoint, use `fp16` variant of weights and computation, and perform just one denoising diffusion step.
+The above quick start snippets are already optimized for speed: they load the LCM checkpoint, use the `fp16` variant of weights and computation, and perform just one denoising diffusion step.
 The `pipe(image)` call completes in 280ms on RTX 3090 GPU.
-Internally, the input image is encoded with the Stable Diffusion VAE encoder, then the U-Net performs one denoising step, and finally the prediction latent is decoded with the VAE decoder into pixel space.
+Internally, the input image is encoded with the Stable Diffusion VAE encoder, then the U-Net performs one denoising step, and finally, the prediction latent is decoded with the VAE decoder into pixel space.
 In this case, two out of three module calls are dedicated to converting between pixel and latent space of LDM.
 Because Marigold's latent space is compatible with the base Stable Diffusion, it is possible to speed up the pipeline call by more than 3x (85ms on RTX 3090) by using a [lightweight replacement of the SD VAE](autoencoder_tiny):